jez/smlnj-viscomp-example/README.md

 An example of how to use [SML/NJ]'s woefully under-documented [Visible Compiler] to build something that could possibly be used to build a language server.

-It's not finished by any means.
+It's not finished and I have no plans to do so.
 Instead, it's meant to hint at an implementation or architecture that might interest you, as well as showcase APIs that (as of SML/NJ v110.99.2) were known to compile.
+As in: it mostly just serves to jog my memory of what *can* be done, not be an example of how best to use these APIs.

 ## Demo